anthonyhom/Metro-Mini/README.md

 Cars may not always move in the exact sequence the route is drawn.
 Preceding lines may disappear after the drawn line.
 But cars were still able to move.
 Game froze after a line was drawn.
 Game froze when overlapping lines.
+Cars travel in trapezoidal paths.

 ---DevelopmentLog---